Manjeet Shrestha

 Manjeet Shrestha (मञ्जित श्रेष्ठ) (born 30 November 1984) is a Nepalese cricketer.
 All-rounder Manjeet is a right-handed batsman and a right-arm medium-pace bowler.
-He made his debut for Nepal against Hong Kong in October 1998.
+He made his debut for Nepal against Hong Kong in October 1998 during the ACC Trophy tournament.

 He represents the Vishal Warriors of the Nepal Premier League, Region no. 1 Biratnagar of the National League and Merryland College, which plays in the SPA Cup.

 Playing career

 Manjeet was awarded Player of the Series award in the 2011 SPA Cup.